Creating a 3D map of the plastic litter polluting our oceans

 The leakage of large plastic litter (macroplastics) into the ocean is a major environmental problem.
 A significant fraction of this leakage originates from coastal cities, particularly during extreme rainfall events.
 As coastal cities continue to grow, finding ways to reduce this macroplastic leakage is extremely pertinent.
 Here, we explore why and how coastal cities can reduce macroplastic leakages during extreme rainfall events.
 Using nine global cities as a basis, we establish that while cities actively create policies that reduce plastic leakages, more needs to be done.
 Nonetheless, these policies are economically, socially and environmentally cobeneficial to the city environment.
 While the lack of political engagement and economic concerns limit these policies, lacking social motivation and engagement is the largest limitation towards implementing policy.
 We recommend cities to incentivize citizen and municipal engagement with responsible usage of plastics, cleaning the environment and preparing for future extreme rainfall events.

-Media mentions in TOPIOS
+Media mentions with TOPIOS

 Associated projects